romainl/quickstart/README.md

     $ yarn run make:prod

-or

-    $ PROD=1 make -s

-1. The JavaScript test suite is executed by Tape.
+1. The JavaScript test suite is executed with Tape.
-2. The JavaScript is linted (via Eslint) and compiled (via Babel if necessary) by Browserify before being minified by Uglify-js.
+2. The JavaScript is linted (via Eslint) and compiled (via Babel if necessary) with Browserify before being minified with Uglify-js.
-3. The SCSS is compiled and minified by Node-sass.
+3. The SCSS is compiled and minified with Node-sass.

 NOTE: